MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 Mostly good, but a mixed bag.
 I'm not familar with VS Code (Cursor is built on VS Code), which made things a little harder (I'm not knocking it for this).
 There are things like rules which should be easier and more obvious to set up.

+## Debugging

+This is kind-of OK, but clunky compared to using a notebook or using a data science-oriented IDE like Spyder.
+I'd actually say it's way behind the times.
+Frankly, I found debugging possible, but much harder than other envionments.

 ## Commenting code

 This is definately a Cursor superpower.
 It's almost unbelieveably good.